Karoline0097/Introduction-to-Computer-Science-and-Programming-Using-Python/Problem Set 5/README.md

 ## Problem 1 - Build the Shift Dictionary and Apply Shift

 * The `git status`Message class contains methods that could be used to apply a cipher to a string, either to encrypt or to decrypt a message (since for Caesar codes this is the same action).

+* Implement the methods in the class `git status`Message according to the specifications in ps6.py.
+The methods you should fill in are:
-* Fill in the `git status`build_shift_dict(self, shift) method of the `git status`Message class.
+* `git status`build_shift_dict(self, shift) method.
 Be sure that your dictionary includes both lower and upper case letters, but that the shifted character for a lower case letter and its uppercase version are lower and upper case instances of the same letter.
 What this means is that if the original letter is "a" and its shifted value is "c", the letter "A" should shift to the letter "C".
-* Fill in the `git status`apply_shift(self, shift) method of the `git status`Message class.
+* `git status`apply_shift(self, shift) method.
 You may find it easier to use `git status`build_shift_dict(self, shift).
 Remember that spaces and punctuation should not be changed by the cipher.

 ## Problem 2 - PlaintextMessage

-* `git status`PlaintextMessage is a subclass of `git status`Message and has methods to encode a string using a specified shift value.
+* `PlaintextMessage` is a subclass of `Message` and has methods to encode a string using a specified shift value.
 Our class will always create an encoded version of the message, and will have methods for changing the encoding.

-* Implement the methods in the class `git status`PlaintextMessage according to the specifications in ps6.py.
+* Implement the methods in the class `PlaintextMessage` according to the specifications in ps6.py.
 The methods you should fill in are:
-* `git status`__init__(self, text, shift): Use the parent class constructor to make your code more concise.
+* `__init__(self, text, shift)`: Use the parent class constructor to make your code more concise.
-* The getter method `git status`get_shift(self)
+* The getter method `get_shift(self)`
-* The getter method `git status`get_encrypting_dict(self): This should return a COPY of `git status`self.encrypting_dict to prevent someone from mutating the original dictionary.
+* The getter method `get_encrypting_dict(self)`: This should return a COPY of `self.encrypting_dict` to prevent someone from mutating the original dictionary.
-* The getter method `git status`get_message_text_encrypted(self)
+* The getter method `get_message_text_encrypted(self)`
-* `git status`change_shift(self, shift): Think about what other methods you can use to make this easier.
+* `change_shift(self, shift)`: Think about what other methods you can use to make this easier.
 It shouldn’t take more than a couple lines of code.

 ## Problem 3 - CiphertextMessage

 * Given an encrypted message, if you know the shift used to encode the message, decoding it is trivial.
-* If message is the encrypted message, and s is the shift used to encrypt the message, then apply_shift(message, 26-s) gives you the original plaintext message.
+* If `message` is the encrypted message, and `s` is the shift used to encrypt the message, then `apply_shift(message, 26-s)` gives you the original plaintext message.
 * The problem, of course, is that you don’t know the shift.
 But our encryption method only has 26 distinct possible values for the shift!
 We know English is the main language of these emails, so if we can write a program that tries each shift and maximizes the number of English words in the decoded message, we can decrypt their cipher!
 * A simple indication of whether or not the correct shift has been found is if most of the words obtained after a shift are valid words.
 * Note that this only means that most of the words obtained are actual words.
 It is possible to have a message that can be decoded by two separate shifts into different sets of words.
 While there are various strategies for deciding between ambiguous decryptions, for this problem we are only looking for a simple solution.

-* Implement the methods in the class `git status`
+* Implement the methods in the class `git status`:
+* `__init__(self, text)`: Use the parent class constructor to make your code more concise.
+* `decrypt_message(self)`: You may find the helper `is_word(wordlist, word)` function  and the string method `split()` useful.
+Note that `is_word` will ignore punctuation and other special characters when considering whether a word is valid.

+## Problem 4 - Decrypt a Story
+* Now that you have all the pieces to the puzzle, please use them to decode the file story.txt.
+* The file ps6.py contains a helper function `get_story_string()` that returns the encrypted version of the story as a string.
+Create a `CiphertextMessage` object using the story string and use `decrypt_message` to return the appropriate shift value and unencrypted story string.